Riders to The Sea - Odin, written by Linda Munson

 Scholars of history have evidence that Celtic warriors used lime to bleach their hair and woad to die their bodies blue when they went into battle naked.
 They also wore blue tattoos over their bodies.
 Perhaps that is the better meaning of the surname Gorman.

-In Norse mythology, Sleipnir is Odin's magical eight-legged steed, and the greatest of all horses.
+Sleipnir is Odin's magical eight-legged steed, and the greatest of all horses.
 His name means smooth or gliding, and is related to the English word "slippery".

 Wikipedia and Sliepner